TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/features.rst

             :param Statistics_calc: Not used.
 This parameter might be removed in future versions.
             :param Model: User-defined model for which parameters are being calculated.
 This parameter is not used and might be removed in future versions.
             :param Kernel: A PyTorch function that defines the kernel for computing the scoring function.
 For instance, the energy score can be obtained by supplying the beta_norm function from the energy score (with a negated returned value).
-Another example is the RBF function [cite].
+Another example is the RBF function [https://en.wikipedia.org/wiki/Radial_basis_function_kernel].
             :param Mean: If set to True, returns the mean of the kernel score over observed values.
 Default is False.

         .. py:method:: Loglikelihood(Y_obs: List[float], Y_Sim: List[float]) -> float